STH News - Basketball History

 • Earvin "Magic" Johnson led the "Showtime Lakers" with his spectacular style of play and is partly responsible for the renaissance of the NBA in the 1980s - including five championships.

-• Larry Bird won three championships with the Boston Celtics and is regarded as one of history's best players and shooters.
+• Larry Bird won three championships with the Boston Celtics and is regarded as one of the greatest players and shooters in history.

-• Michael Jordan won six championships in eight years with the Chicago Bulls during the 1990s and is considered by many to be perhaps the best player.
+• Michael Jordan won six championships in eight years with the Chicago Bulls during the 1990s and is considered by many to be one of the greatest players of all time.

 • Kobe Bryant left his mark on basketball with his ambition, which brought him five titles with the Los Angeles Lakers.
 He died in a helicopter crash in 2020.